njfix6/hellometer-assessment/README.md

 ## Other Features

 - Be able to select multiple stores.
-- See the graph of all `Wait times`.
+- See the graph of all `Wait Times`.
 - See the graph of total order time broken down into `Order Time`, `Wait Time`, and `Payment Time`.

 ## Running the Application